MerlinSerlin/pokeapi-sdk-go/readme.md

 It should be noted that the data from PokeAPI seems subject to change - I found that the example response property order for clefairy (id 35) is 64 when I ping the API, not 56 as  outlined in the sample response in the API doc's.

-Considering this information, the focus of tests is primarily fetching data against fields outlined in the models.
+Considering this information, the focus of tests is primarily fetching data against types outlined in the models, and less focus on asserting that a value should be correct (i.e. that order must = 64)

 ## Caching